 How to Open ISO Files on Mac

-UnFox extracts the contents of ISO disc image files directly on Mac without mounting. macOS Disk Utility can mount ISO files as virtual drives, but extracting individual files requires manual copying.
-UnFox reads the ISO 9660 filesystem and unpacks all files in a single extraction operation.
+UnFox is a free unarchiver for Mac that extracts the contents of ISO disc image files directly without mounting. macOS Disk Utility can mount ISO files as virtual drives, but extracting individual files requires manual copying from the mounted volume.
+UnFox reads the ISO 9660 filesystem and unpacks all files in a single extraction operation, which is faster and more convenient than the mount, copy, and eject workflow that most Mac users rely on by default.

 What Is an ISO File and How Does Mac Handle It?

-An ISO file is a complete disc image that contains the full filesystem of a CD, DVD, or Blu-ray disc. macOS can mount ISO files through Disk Utility or by double clicking in Finder, which creates a virtual drive on the desktop.
-Mounted ISO files behave like read only discs: you can browse and copy files manually, but there is no "extract all" option.
-UnFox treats ISO files as archives and extracts their contents to a folder in a single step, which is faster than mounting, copying, and ejecting.
+An ISO file is a complete disc image that contains the full filesystem of a CD, DVD, or Blu-ray disc stored as a single binary file.
+The format is named after the ISO 9660 standard that defines the filesystem structure used on optical media. macOS can mount ISO files through Disk Utility or by double clicking in Finder, which creates a virtual drive on the desktop that behaves like a physical disc.
+Mounted ISO files are read only: you can browse and copy files manually, but there is no built in "extract all" option that would unpack everything to a regular folder in one step.
+UnFox treats ISO files as archives and extracts their complete contents to a folder in a single operation, which is faster and more convenient than mounting, manually selecting files, copying them to a destination, and then ejecting the virtual drive.

 How Do You Extract an ISO File on Mac with UnFox?